MarouaneAEF/VAE-paper-with-animation/README.md

 - `main.py`: Main script for training and evaluating the VAE
 - `vae_model.py`: Implementation of the VAE architecture and loss function
 - `utils.py`: Utility functions for visualization and data processing
+- `create_gif.py`: Script to generate the reconstruction progress GIF from individual frames
 - `requirements.txt`: Required Python packages
 - `reconstruction_frames/`: Contains individual frames showing the progression of reconstruction quality
-- `reconstruction_progress.gif`: Animation showing how reconstructions improve throughout training
+- `reconstruction_progress.gif`: Animation showing how reconstructions improve throughout training (for pedagogical purposes)

 ## References